Medical Receptionist Certificate

 |MOA 145||Health Care Records Management||2|

 Description: Introduces types of patient-care records prepared and maintained by health care personnel.
-Includes elements of records, record keeping, medical records ethics and confidentiality, correction techniques and use of health care references, with transcription and computer applications.
-Electronic Medical Records (EMR) is introduced.
-Beginning transcription techniques including grammar, punctuation and proof-reading skills are emphasized.
-Basic keyboarding skills and knowledge of Microsoft Word are necessary for this course.
+This includes elements of records, record keeping, medical record confidentially, privacy, security, administrative and clinical use of the electronic health record, and reimbursement.
+Electronic Medical Records (EMR) are utilized for the course.
+A basic knowledge of computers is necessary to complete this course.

 Prerequisite: Prior or concurrent enrollment in ENG 101, and HSC 112 with a grade of C or better.